-- IDPs are in need of food and other immediate assistance. - The entire population of Gaza has been affected by the conflict and almost all need food and other assistance to recover. - An estimated 100,000 people whose homes were destroyed or damaged beyond repair will need food and other assistance for a longer term. - Additional bread production capacity is required due to lack of electricity in households. - Immediate emergency funds to cover massively increasing food needs of IDPs are required. - Approximately 55,000 livestock heads are in need of animal feed and water tanks in order to avoid further loss of livestock and additional erosion of productive assets. - 1,000 broiler farmers and 220 layer farmers lost their production capacity and are in need of immediate assistance. - Humanitarian access to allow for provision of food and other emergency assistance to the civilian population should be maintained.
+- IDPs are in need of food and other immediate assistance. - The entire population of Gaza has been affected by the conflict and almost all need food and other assistance to recover. - An estimated 100,000 people whose homes were destroyed or damaged beyond repair will need food and other assistance for a longer term. - Families relying on agricultural-related livelihoods need food, other immediate assistance and support in re-establishing their sources of income. - Approximately 55,000 livestock heads are in need of animal feed and water tanks in order to avoid further loss of livestock and additional erosion of productive assets. - Humanitarian access to allow for provision of food and other emergency assistance to the civilian population should be maintained.

 - The regular food assistance to more than one million UNRWA and WFP core beneficiaries is ongoing.
-The ceasefire is allowing for safer and more efficient delivery of food parcels. - In addition, 150,000 out of around 730,000 people have been reached by the one-time exceptional food distribution to affected families who are not receiving regular food assistance implemented by UNRWA, WFP and the Ministry of Social Affairs. - WFP, in cooperation with UNRWA, is providing ready-to-eat emergency food rations to IDPs in UNRWA and government shelters on a daily basis. - WFP continues to provide food assistance to IDPs hosted with relatives and to patients and hospital staff. - Food Security Sector (FSS) partners are delivering complementary food distributions to IDPs at UNRWA and government shelters.
+The ceasefire is allowing for safer and more efficient delivery of food parcels. - In addition, 300,000 out of around 730,000 people have been reached by the one-time exceptional food distribution to affected families who are not receiving regular food assistance implemented by UNRWA, WFP and the Ministry of Social Affairs. - WFP, in cooperation with UNRWA, is providing ready-to-eat emergency food rations to IDPs in UNRWA and government shelters on a daily basis. - WFP continues to provide food assistance to IDPs hosted with relatives and to patients and hospital staff. - Food Security Sector (FSS) partners are delivering complementary food distributions to IDPs at UNRWA and government shelters.

-- Delays at crossings complicate food delivery. - Electricity shortages limit the storage capacity of fresh food for both shops and households. - The price of some food items has gone up, including fresh fruit, vegetables and eggs, due to the large damage sustained to farms and agricultural lands, among other reasons. - Immediate emergency funds to cover massively increasing food needs of IDPs and returnees are required.
+- Lack of a proper mechanism to identify the most vulnerable groups relying on agricultural-related livelihoods and being heavily affected by the conflict. - Delays at crossings complicate food delivery. - Electricity shortages limit the storage capacity of fresh food for both shops and households. - The price of some food items has gone up, including fresh fruit, vegetables and eggs, due to the large damage sustained to farms and agricultural lands, among other reasons. - Immediate emergency funds to cover massively increasing food needs of IDPs and returnees are required.